 - In booking a consultation and behavioural programme, you will be expected to take an active role in implementing all advice

 - The consultation fee must be paid in advance of the agreed behavioural consultation date.
 The initial fee covers the cost and time of travel, the consultation and/or time spent in writing the report

 - Any additional consultation via e-mail or in person will be quoted and invoiced separately if required and must be paid for in full in advance of the sessions commencing.

 - All payments must have been received and cleared in the specified account before the consultation will take place or behavioural programme be instigated or before additional communications commence.

 - The report and behavioural programme outline will be shared with your veterinary surgeon and any other relevant parties who may be consulted by the behaviourist at any point during contractual period (normally three months after the initial consultation date).
 You will be informed of any other parties being allowed access to the information.
 You have the right to withhold or withdraw consent; however, this may result in termination of the behavioural programme if, in the opinion of the behaviourist, doing so would hinder the implementation of the programme and/or put an animal at risk.
 Refunds will not be made if these circumstances pertain

-- Consultations can be cancelled at any point but, if cancelled with fewer than 10 days’ notice before the initial consultation, an administration fee of £50 will be invoiced.
+- Cancellation of a consultation with fewer than 10 days’ notice will be subject to an administration fee of £50.
 If cancelled following the initial consultation, the fee for any part of the process that has proceeded will be forfeited in its entirety unless circumstances as outlined in Clause 12 below pertain.
 If a report has been written but the behavioural plan has not been implemented due to cancellation not under the terms as outlined in Clause 12 below, Companion Animal Behavioural Services reserves the right to retain all or part of the fees paid to that date